blacksorroww/blacksorroww/README.md

       welcome !
- emi   ꕀ   7teen
+ emi   ꕀ   she / he , 17

-— cudds ok ! , w2i
+— , w2i

-♥︎ ➜ no home , alnst , hsr , naruto , jjk , pjsk (hmu if you like any of them)
+♥︎ ➜ bllk , no home , alnst , hsr , naruto , jjk , pjsk (hmu if you like any of them)

 ⪩⪨ sign ata !! teehee